|Day Use:||Year Round|

 Annual day-use attendance: 107,764

 The lakes and rivers found within Oregon State Parks are open to unsupervised swimming.
 You are responsible for your own safety.
 Before you enter the water, you should judge your swimming skills against possible strong currents, cold water, underwater objects and steep drop-offs.
 Remember, that many of our natural bodies of water and man-made reservoirs are filled by snow runoff and remain cold year round.
 Please bring and wear a personal flotation device and swim with a buddy.

 No, there is not a dump station at the campground.
 You will have to get one of the full hookup (power, sewer, water) sites if you need sewer.
-The nearest dump station is at Fisherman's Bend Campground, approximately 20 miles west of Detroit Lake Campground.
+The dump station at Fisherman's Bend Campground, approximately 20 miles west of Detroit Lake Campground, is CLOSED INDEFINITELY.

 RV campers can use the non-hook up tent sites but there are length limits on most tent areas.

 Yes, but they will pay the hookup site fee from May 1st to September 30th.
 In the off season when all the tent sites are closed you will only be charged the tent site price if not using hook-ups.